prometheus/prometheus/docs/configuration/configuration.md

 write_relabel_configs:
   [ - <relabel_config> ... ]

+# Name of the remote write config, which if specified must be unique among remote write configs.
+# The name will be used in metrics and logging in place of a generated value to help users distinguish between
+# remote write configs.
+[ name: <string> ]

 # Sets the `Authorization` header on every remote write request with the
 # configured username and password.
 # password and password_file are mutually exclusive.